-- Ensuring that the Policy and Procedures approved by the Braeburn Group of Schools are fully implemented. - Ensuring that he/she is suitable, qualified and up to date with internationally recognised procedures and practises. - Ensuring that the safeguarding committee members are suitable, qualified and up to date with internationally recognised procedures and practises. - Ensure that he/she is given significant prominence in the school community. - Ensuring that MoE guidance is followed to ensure safe staff recruitment and that adequate staff checks and records are maintained. - To chair and minute regular meetings of the Safeguarding Committee, at least once per half-term. - To provide a written report annually and provide quantitative data in relation to the number of child protection related matters within the school to the GDSL.
+- Ensuring that the Policy and Procedures approved by the Braeburn Group of Schools are fully implemented. - Ensuring that he/she is suitable, qualified and up to date with internationally recognised procedures and practises. - Ensuring that the safeguarding committee members are suitable, qualified and up to date with internationally recognised procedures and practises. - Ensure that he/she is given significant prominence in the school community. - Ensuring that MoE guidance is followed to ensure safe staff recruitment and that adequate staff checks and records are maintained. - · To chair and minute regular meetings of the Safeguarding Committee, at least once per half-term. - To provide a written report annually and provide quantitative data in relation to the number of child protection related matters within the school to the GDSL. - To understand the filtering and monitoring systems the school has in place and the kinds of websites students are visiting. - To report to the GDSL where a crime may have been committed or a matter cannot be dealt with in-house so the relevant authorities may be informed.

-A more detailed Job Description for the DSL and Deputy DSL is available in the Group Safeguarding Documents
+A more detailed Job Description for the DSL and Deputy DSL is available in the Group Safeguarding Documents Folder.